martgnz/journocoders-geogrid/README.md

 Now that we have the geometry, let the fun begin.
 To view our graphic locally and be able to request data we need to create a local development server.
 It sounds scary but it isn't!
 You can install [served](http://enjalot.github.io/served/), and drag & drop this folder inside the app to work with the map.

-After your localhost is available you can open the same folder with your code editor of choice and go to `index.html`.
+After your localhost is available you can open the same folder with your code editor of choice (install [Atom](https://atom.io) if you don't have any) and go to `index.html`.

 ### Rendering the map